acinmavi/android-tts-server/README.md

 ```
 POST /say
 {
-"text": "The text to be spoken",
+"phrase": "The text to be spoken",
-"language": "en_US"
+"lang": "en_US"
 }
 ```
 *Returns:* `202 Accepted` with empty body